cryptexfinance/website/src/pages/blog/2021-08-17-indexing-crypto-the-missing-piece.md

   - Cryptex Finance
   - Index
 ---
+# **Indexing crypto; the missing piece?**

 As an investor, you are likely aware of the traditional options you have when deciding what positions to take up.
 Just a few examples available on the traditional market are stocks, real estate, and physical assets like gold and art.
 Times are changing, though.
-The world of investing is being turned on its head with the emergence of cryptocurrencies as a viable tool with which to build wealth.
+The world of investing is being turned on its head with the emergence of cryptocurrencies as a viable wealth-building tool.

-Savvy investors have known it for years, young people are diving into cryptocurrency as if their lives depend on it, and the largest governments in the world are deliberating on just how to handle crypto assets.
+Savvy investors have known it for years.
+Young people are diving into cryptocurrency as if their lives depended on it, and the largest governments in the world are deliberating on just how to handle crypto assets.
 The change in the world of investing has occurred in such a short time, that many skilled investors have still not figured out what cryptocurrencies even are.

-**The Writing on the Wall**
+## **The writing on the wall**

 Consider a quote from Michael Sonnenshein, the CEO of Grayscale Investments, who noted that *“Over just the last 12 to 18 months, the asset class has really turned the corner as some well-known and experienced investors have publicly come out in support of crypto…”*

 It doesn’t stop at individuals though: corporations, such as Tesla, have embraced crypto as an asset class worth keeping on their balance sheets as a reserve asset.
-The signals are obvious that the investment community is now clamoring to get into the cryptocurrency ecosystem as they explore volumes of history and charts on the field.
+The signals are so clear that the investment community is now clamoring to get into the cryptocurrency ecosystem as they explore volumes of history and charts on the field.

 These days, the most famous of investors, like Ray Dalio and even the heads of JP Morgan, have begun to change their once-negative tunes about Bitcoin and other cryptocurrencies.
 However much they hate being wrong, they know when to cut the charade and open their eyes to the writing on the wall.
 Famous investors of the past few decades who have failed to see the benefits of cryptocurrency from a wealth-building viewpoint have lost airtime (and net worth) not only to those in their class who have changed but to new entrants to their class who now appear on Bloomberg and CNBC in their stead to talk about cryptocurrency.

-This acknowledgment of crypto assets as an asset class by financial institutions is an important indicator that the existential risk for crypto assets is behind us.
-In other words, the total market cap of all crypto assets maintains a value greater than zero.
+This acknowledgment of cryptocurrency as an asset class worth investing in by financial institutions is an important indicator that the existential risk for crypto assets is behind us.
+In other words, the total market cap of all crypto assets will maintain a value greater than zero.
 Consider the trend line of the total cryptocurrency market cap chart since 2014:

 *Note: Log scale is used to smooth fluctuations caused by market cycles.*